TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CodingBestPractices/UnitTests.rst

 Although the coverage is far from complete, there are already quite a lot of unit tests for the TYPO3 Core.
-Anytime something is changed in the Core, all existing unit tests must be run to ensure that nothing was broken.
+Anytime something is changed in the Core, all existing unit tests are run to ensure that nothing is broken.

 Adding unit tests